BadreMs/marketing-companies-data-cleaning/Readme.md

 A data quality layer is implemented to track before/after metrics, log applied rules, and generate a structured data quality report, ensuring transparency and reproducibility of the cleaning process.

-The project is designed to reflect real-world data engineering practices and is suitable as a portfolio example for junior data engineer roles.